Belgian Malinois Health Issues

 Belgian Malinoiss are predisposed to several health conditions including hip dysplasia, elbow dysplasia, progressive retinal atrophy.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 40-80 lbs and lifespan of 14-16 yrs, the Belgian Malinois requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-80 lbs and lifespan of 14-16 yrs, the Belgian Malinois benefits from care tailored to its physical and behavioral profile.
 Living with a Belgian Malinois means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Breed-Specific Health Profile: Research identifies hip dysplasia, elbow dysplasia, progressive retinal atrophy as conditions with higher prevalence in Belgian Malinoiss.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Belgian Malinois's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Belgian Malinois.

 Genetic Screening

 Understanding breed tendencies equips you to anticipate needs, even as individual personalities vary.
-Belgian Malinoiss with high energy levels need consistent outlets for their drive and enthusiasm.
+Belgian Malinois need their drive channeled consistently rather than sporadically; a reliable schedule of physical and mental work produces a calmer animal and a calmer household.

 Prevention Strategies

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Belgian Malinoiss have particular requirements based on their large size, moderate shedding level, and genetic predispositions to hip dysplasia and elbow dysplasia.
+Belgian Malinoiss bring a large build, a moderate shedding pattern, and breed-specific health risk around hip dysplasia and elbow dysplasia — each of those shifts routine care in a different direction.

 When to See the Vet